austinserif/mongo-ops/README.md

 # Mongo Operations

 ## Overview
 `mongo-ops` is a Node.js wrapper for MongoDB's `mongo-client` package.
-It exposes a clean API for abstract database operations, and is intended to be an easy standard for making MongoDB calls from within database models.
+It exposes a clean API for abstract database operations, and is intended to be an easy standard for making db calls from within models.

 ## Outline